rd2/tbd/pages/custom.md

 ### Customization

-TBD offers a pull-down menu list of predefined _psi_ sets - key for newcomers, especially in the early design stages (see __Basics__).
-What happens when design choices aren't well represented by any of these predefined sets?
+TBD offers a pull-down menu list of prepackaged _psi_ sets - key for newcomers, especially in the early design stages (see [Basics](./basics.html "Basic TBD workflow")).
+What happens when design choices aren't well represented by any of these prepackaged sets?
 TBD allows users to define multiple custom _psi_ sets, refine them beyond the basic 7 TBD _shorthands_, and attribute them to different parts of a building model.

-As detailed in the TBD __Reporting__ section, a unique _tbd.out.json_ output file is generated (or regenerated) for every TBD run, under an OpenStudio model's _files_ folder.
+As detailed in the [Reporting](./reports.html "What TBD reports back") section, a unique _tbd.out.json_ output file is generated (or regenerated) for every TBD run, under an OpenStudio model's _files_ folder.
 If one drops a _tbd.json_ file in the same _files_ folder and checks the __Load 'tbd.json'__ menu option, TBD will read in custom inputs defined in that file.

 ### Custom building _psi_ set

 As a first example, consider the definition of a custom "building" _psi_ set - instead of TBD's pull-down menu options:

 ```
 {
   "schema": "https://github.com/rd2/tbd/blob/master/tbd.schema.json",